intel-system-studio/samples/README.md

 These instructions will import the sample as a user-managed makefile project.
 That is, all compile and link instructions are specified in a `Makefile` supplied with the sample.
-This means you must modify the sample’s `Makefile` to make changes to the build process, for example, if you want to change compiler optimization options.
-This can be done by opening the sample’s `Makefile` in an Eclipse edit window, since a makefile is an editable text file.
+This means you must modify the sample's `Makefile` to make changes to the build process, for example, if you want to change compiler optimization options.
+This can be done by opening the sample's `Makefile` in an Eclipse edit window, since a makefile is an editable text file.

 If a sample *does not* include a `Makefile` it cannot be imported using the